b00tahead/lab-docs/docs/paragraphs.md

 Paragraph types are the primary way to add content to pages.
 There are a variety of paragraph types currently available to site administrators.
 This list may change in the future as paragraph types are updated, added, or removed.
 Any changes to paragraph types will me mentioned here.

-Most content types will have a field labeled Paragraph type with a dropdown menu.
+Most content types will have a field labeled _Paragraph type_ with a dropdown menu.
 Within the dropdown menu are several options from which to select.
 Site administrators can add as many paragraph types as needed.
-Once you have selected a paragraph type to add, select Add another Paragraph.
+Once you have selected a paragraph type to add, select **Add another Paragraph**.
 Then the section for that paragraph type will appear and you can customize the fields associated with that paragraph type.

-Each paragraph item contains a Remove button that will remove the paragraph item from the page.
-Once you click Remove, select Confirm Deletion to delete the item from the page.
-To cancel, select Restore.
+Each paragraph item contains a **Remove** button that will remove the paragraph item from the page.
+Once you click **Remove**, select **Confirm Deletion** to delete the item from the page.
+To cancel, select **Restore**.

 ## Block
 The block paragraph type allows site administrators to add a custom block to a page.